Purdue-CSUSB/purdueusb.com/README.md

 - date - Date of most recent edit
 - categories: Category this fits the article, like `technical` or `campus`.
 Multiple categories can be included, as long as they are comma separated, an between square brackets.

+## Development

 ### Layouts

 Refers to files within the `_layouts` directory, that define the markup for your theme.

 - `default.html` &mdash; The base layout that lays the foundation for subsequent layouts.
 The derived layouts inject their contents into this file at the line that says `{{ content }}` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
-This was not used for some of our pages, due to a need for custom designs.
-Instead, a few pages (index.html and initiatives.html) use their own custom layouts.
-- `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
-This was used for the student resources page.
-- `post.html` &mdash; The layout for your posts.
-Each of the student resource articles is a "post."

 ### Includes